Oscillation Criteria in Large-Scale Gene Regulatory Networks with Intrinsic Fluctuations: Gene Regulatory Network with Negative Feedback

-This is the expression obtained in the deterministic description of the system \cite{Hori}.
-However, in the following, we consider the full Equation \eqref{25} to assess the system's stability.
-The system is unstable if there exists any value of $s$ with $Re(s)\geq 0$ such that \eqref{25} is satisfied\cite{Harat}.
+where, } In the case in which $\Omega \to \infty$ (\MH{ the deterministic limit}) the Equation \eqref{25.b} is reduced to $\phi(s)=1/g_1(s)$.
+This is the expression obtained in the deterministic description of the system \cite{Hori}. \MH{We can consider the term between the parentheses that depends of $1/\Omega$ as the stochastic correction. } In the following, we consider the full Equation \eqref{25.b} to assess the system's stability.
+The system is unstable if there exists any value of $s$ with $Re(s)\geq 0$ such that \eqref{25.a} is satisfied\cite{Harat}.
 Instability implies that there are oscillations in the system.
 We formalize this result in the following proposition:\\

 \textbf{Proposition 1. } Consider a cyclic gene regulatory network with dynamics \eqref{8} and its linearized system in (\ref{22}).
-Then the system has oscillations if there exists any value of $s$ with $Re(s)\geq 0$ such that
+Then the system has oscillations if there exists any value of $s$ with $Re(s)> 0$ such that